orchcore

 Reusable orchestration core for AI coding agent CLI pipelines.

 orchcore extracts the 60-70% of duplicated infrastructure from production AI orchestration systems into a single, typed, async-first Python 3.12+ library.
-It handles launching agent CLIs as subprocesses, processing their JSONL output through a unified stream pipeline, orchestrating multi-phase DAG-based execution, and managing configuration, recovery, and graceful shutdown — so consuming projects only implement domain-specific logic.
+It handles launching agent CLIs as subprocesses, processing their JSONL output through a unified stream pipeline, orchestrating multi-phase execution with dependency checks, and managing configuration, recovery, and graceful shutdown — so consuming projects only implement domain-specific logic.

 Features

-- Unified stream processing — 4-stage pipeline (Filter, Parse, Monitor, Stall Detect) normalizes 5 different JSONL formats into a single
+- Unified stream processing — 4-stage pipeline normalizes 5 JSONL formats into a single

 StreamEvent model

-- DAG-based phase pipelines — sequential and parallel phase execution with dependency ordering, partial failure semantics, and resume support
+- Phase pipelines — sequential/parallel execution with dependency checks and resume

 - Rate-limit recovery — automatic detection with timezone-aware reset parsing and exponential backoff